 Preboot Execution Environment (PXE) boot in SCCM enables administrators to easily access the Windows Preinstallation Environment (WinPE) across the network via PXE.
-PXE is an industry standard created by Intel that provides pre-boot services within the devices firmware that enables devices to download network boot programs to client computers.
-In this article, we will brief how to troubleshoot SCCM OSD PXE issues.
+PXE is an industry standard created by Intel that provides pre-boot services within the device’s firmware that enables devices to download network boot programs to client computers.
+In this article, we will be brief about troubleshooting SCCM OSD PXE issues.

-If your are not aware how PXE boot process work in Configuration Manager then you should start with this Microsoft article.
-The article well explained PXE boot process in Configuration Manager.
+If you want to know more about the PXE boot process in the Configuration Manager, then you should start with this Microsoft article.
+The article explains the PXE boot process in Configuration Manager.

 Troubleshooting SCCM OSD PXE Issues

-Let’s understand how to troubleshoot SCCM OSD PXE issues.
-There are different components involved in PXE boot process and you need to be aware about those to pin point the issue.
+Let’s understand how to troubleshoot SCCM PXE issues.
+There are different components involved in the PXE boot process, and you need to be aware of those to pinpoint the issue.

 1. Verify IP Helpers

-If you suspect an issue with IP helpers configuration then connect with your organization network team to validate if IP helpers configured to forward DHCP requests to DHCP server & PXE Enabled Distribution Point.
+If you suspect an issue with the IP helpers’ configuration, then connect with your organization network team to validate if IP helpers are configured to forward DHCP requests to the DHCP server & PXE Enabled Distribution Point.

 The following details will be required to configure IP helpers in routers.